colosa/restclient/README.md

 - Status -
 ------------
-Not functional yet!.
-This project is under development.
+Functional!!!
+This project is still under development, but you can use it.